mohaminemed/ABC-DFL/README.md

 - ✅ Smart contracts for trust and coordination
 - ✅ Benchmark tests for performance evaluation

-For Oracles and L2 integration, check our [AutoDFL](https://github.com/meryemmalakdif/AutoDFL) repository
+For Oracles and L2 integration, check our [AutoDFL](https://github.com/meryemmalakdif/AutoDFL) repository.

 ---